WassimRekik/DevMacSetup/README.md

 Feel free to modify this README to suit your project and add any additional information that you think would be helpful for users.

-You can copy and paste this Markdown code into your GitHub repository's README.md file.